Presidential system: Presidential elections

 In a presidential system, the president is elected independently of the legislature.
-This may done directly through a popular vote or indirectly such as through the electoral college used in the United States.
-This aspect of presidential systems is sometimes touted as more democratic, as it provides a broader mandate for the president.
+This may be done directly through a popular vote or indirectly, such as through the electoral college used in the United States.
+This aspect of the presidential system is sometimes touted as more democratic, as it provides a broader mandate for the president.
 Once elected, a president typically remains in office until the conclusion of a term.